Kh-NJ2/Walmart-Sales-Forecast/README.md

 ## Project Pipeline

-The project follows a standard machine learning workflow:
 1.  **Data Loading & Cleaning:** The three datasets (`sales`, `features`, `stores`) were loaded, merged, and cleaned to handle missing values.
 2.  **Feature Engineering:** New features were created from the data to help the model learn time-based patterns.
 3.  **Data Preparation:** Categorical features were one-hot encoded and the data was split into training, validation, and test sets using a time-aware split.